apache/trafficcontrol/traffic_ops_ort/atstccfg/README.md

     invalidation jobs.
 For Apache Traffic Server implementations, this limits the output to be only files named 'regex_revalidate.config'.
 Has no effect if --get-data or --set-queue-status/--set-reval-status is/are used.
+--via_string_release
+    Using this option will set the via string records.config options for Apache Traffic Server so that it will have the rpm file release information in the via string instead of the actual ATS version --disable-parent-config-comments
+    Disables having per-line parent.config comments.
+The file header will still be generated.
 ```

 # Development